96Boards Neonkey board is based on the STMicroelectronics STM32F411CE Cortex M4 CPU.

 Here is an example for building the Hello World application.

-# On Linux/macOS cd $ZEPHYR_BASE/samples/hello_world mkdir build && cd build # On Windows cd %ZEPHYR_BASE%\samples\hello_world mkdir build & cd build # Use cmake to configure a Ninja-based build system: cmake -GNinja -DBOARD=96b_neonkey .. # Now run ninja on the generated build system: ninja
+# From the root of the zephyr repository # Use cmake to configure a Ninja-based buildsystem: cmake -B build -GNinja -DBOARD=96b_neonkey samples/hello_world # Now run ninja on the generated build system: ninja -C build

 96Boards Neonkey can be flashed by two methods, one using the ROM bootloader and another using the SWD debug port (which requires additional hardware).